 The club’s teaching style offers a good balance between fun and discipline.
 They ensure that each child can learn to play without feeling pressure.
 They also strive to instil values such as hard work, respect and other interpersonal skills.
 The club also places a focus on community.
 They aim to get to know not only the children but their families too.
 So, you can expect a host of social events to take part in, including five-a-side football matches and quiz nights.

 JSSL is a vibrant youth football community of over 1,000 kids, catering to all abilities and ages.
 It has an elite academy of 300 players and a girls programme with more than 100 players.
 There are four venues islandwide: JSSL HQ Arena, Tanglin Trust International School, Stamford American International School and SAFRA Tampines.
 The dedicated team of coaches includes former national team players and highly qualified international coaches.
 The programme aims to offer a fun and unique footballing experience as well as develop the character of each player.

 Players have the option to participate in the JSSL National Youth Leagues, annual international tournaments in Bangkok, Malaysia and Sweden, and the JSSL International 7s.
-Partnerships are maintained with local clubs like Tampines Rovers RC as well as professional overseas clubs such as Arsenal FC, to provide a pathway to professional play.
+Partnerships are maintained with local football clubs like Tampines Rovers RC as well as professional overseas soccer clubs such as Arsenal FC, to provide a pathway to professional play.
 Each year, players from JSSL are selected by these clubs to join them for trials and selection.
 They’re proud to have produced professional players locally and in top European leagues.